 Another KT action, aiming to downscale the innovation of processes and manufactures, could be the implementation of services tailored for industry.
-A clear example can be taken from the field of new materials, where companies are used to run technological proofs (braking, bending, hardness, corrosion, extreme conditions) all related to macro properties and there is a lack in understanding the behaviours at the micro-/nano- or molecular scale.
+A clear example can be taken from the field of new materials, where companies are used to run technological proofs - braking, bending, hardness, corrosion, extreme conditions - all related to macro properties and there is a lack in understanding the behaviours at the micro- / nano- or molecular scale.
 A smart access to some characterization techniques, simulation and nanoscale synthesis could put into contact SMEs with RI capabilities and change the innovation approach from one of trial and error to one of cause and effect.
 The critical mass of RIs, the ensemble of state of the art techniques they provide, joined with the possibility to create networks, like in the EU Integrating Activities programmes, make RIs the natural candidate to promote this kind of cultural change in the innovation approaches, when compared with conventional laboratories.

-Dissemination and stimulation actions should be carried out in close connection with sectorial industrial organisations and RTOs, with the support of the EU.
+Dissemination and stimulation actions should be carried out in close connection with sectorial industrial organisations and Registered Training Organisations (RTOs), with the support of the EU.
 Training of a new generation of engineers in the industry, more aware about science and RIs, as well as of a new generation of researcher, more receptive to IPR issues and industry needs, and mobility from academia to industry, are two essential blocks of the KT approach, that is, new dedicated funds for KT, new rooms, new services are the methods and the means, but people, the human factor, is the core content.
 Training and mobility of technicians and engineers is the most effective way to transfer efficiently scientific results and knowledge to the innovation and production system.
+The use of Marie Curie fellowships "Industry-academia pathways and partnerships" by RIs should be stimulated.